top of page

 'etc' - is 'said' as "et cetera".
 It means 'and so on'.

-'et al' - often used in academic writing, referring to multiple authors of a source, it means 'and others'.
-It is said as "et al".
+'et al' - often used in academic writing, referring to many authors of a source, it means 'and others'.

 Conclusion